justingolden21/synthetic-poe/README.md

 Enter the name of the file: either 'belfry', 'cask', 'raven', 'silence', or 'spirits'.
 Note that spirits is too small by itself to run alone and get any meaningful result.
 You can combine multiple input texts with commas: <code>belfry,cask,raven,silence,spirits</code>.

 Then, enter the number of characters you'd like to look back.
-Fewer characters is more random, and eventually becomes gibberish, while more characters gets closer to the origonal piece.
+Fewer characters is more random, and eventually becomes gibberish, while more characters gets closer to the original piece.
 We've found 8 to 10 characters is usually a good place to start.

 Lastly, enter how many characters you'd like to synthesize.